asleepysamurai/yass-gen/README.md

 Once Yass-Gen identifies the template to use, it will parse the data file as a YAML FrontMatter file, extract the meta attributes from the FrontMatter, and compile the Handlebars template using that as data.

 In addition Yass-Gen also adds a few custom data fields that can be used in your template:
-- `_page_content_` - This will be the main body of the content from the data file, without any FrontMatter.
+- `$pageContent` - This will be the main body of the content from the data file, without any FrontMatter.
 This can be Markdown content also.
 - `$dirList` - This will be an array of all the files in the same directory as the data file, with their FrontMatter, $date and $file data.
 - `$file` - This contains information about the data file:
     - `path` - The path to the file, relative to the root of the data dir